daphnedanaraj/sql-for-business-insights/README.md

 ## Overview

-This project demonstrates SQL skills by analyzing a sales commission dataset.
-The dataset is generated using Python in a Jupyter notebook and uploaded to Google BigQuery for analysis.
-In this project, I focus on querying data related to sales performance and commission distribution across different salespeople.
-The key insights drawn from the analysis help in evaluating the performance of salespeople and making business recommendations.
+This project showcases SQL skills by analyzing a sales commission dataset.
+The dataset is generated using Python in a Jupyter notebook and then uploaded to Google BigQuery for analysis.
+The focus is on querying key metrics such as total commission earned by salespeople, regional revenue, and the performance of different courses.
+By comparing these metrics, the project aims to derive actionable insights and business recommendations that can enhance sales strategies, optimize commission structures, and improve overall performance across regions.

 ## Project Structure